1st Edition

 Biography

-Jason Price is a Reader in Theatre & Performance Studies at the School of Media, Arts and Humanities in the University of Sussex, UK.
-He is one of the convenors for the International Federation for Theatre Research's Popular Entertainments working group.
+Jason Price is a Reader in Theatre and Performance Studies at the School of Media, Arts and Humanities in the University of Sussex, UK.
+He served as co-convenor of the Popular Entertainments Working Group with the International Federation for Theatre Research from 2018 to 2024.